On this page:

 Your BC Password enables you to access many BC applications and systems including Agora Portal and UIS.

 Make sure to set the answers to the Challenge Questions.
-In the event you forget your BC Password or PIN, your answers to these questions will allow BC Information Technology Services staff to confirm your identity and reset your password or PIN.
+In the event you forget your BC Password, your answers to these questions will allow BC Information Technology Services staff to confirm your identity and reset your password.

 A temporary BC Password will be assigned to you and you will be required to change it the first time you log into Agora Portal.